 Lastly, they will discuss the process for repairing the failed part or resolving the trouble.
 If you decide that air conditioning repair is better for you than buying an upgraded A/C system, the service tech will order any parts needed and plan your follow-up appointment to repair your AC.
 Or, if the part required is already obtainable on their truck, they will go ahead and start the AC repair work with your approval.

 Always know that throughout Fort Myers you’re in good hands with Service Experts Heating & Air Conditioning.
-Our repairmen are NATE-certified and have been through extensive background checks so you can feel comfortable with the technicians we send into your home.
+Our repairmen are ACE-certified and have been through extensive background checks so you can feel comfortable with the technicians we send into your home.
 If you ever think of any questions about your HVAC equipment or what to expect with your air conditioning repair, give us a call 24/7 at 239-908-6991 and we’ll be happy to walk you through the process.